ANSWERS to COMMON QUESTIONS

-As a Student oriented Christian travel group, we follow broadly accepted guidelines for Christian behavior and interaction among all trip participants.
+As a Student-oriented Christian travel group, we follow broadly accepted guidelines for Christian behavior and interaction among all trip participants.
 NOTE: SAFETY & CHRISTIAN BEHAVIOR DETAILS

 Though this is a rare situation, if you have a Medical Emergency during the trip, you (or your parents) will need to take care of the treatment arrangements & expense.
 The ClassicalTrips staff will assist you as much as possible and help you pursue medical consultation, but cannot abandon the rest of the group.

-What Is A Walking Tour
+What Is A Walking Tour (walk like a local)

 You will walk a lot!
-Based on IOS, Android, and fitness apps that track the distance and number of steps past participants have taken, you actually will walk 7-10 miles per day or use 10,000-20,000 steps per day.
+Based on IOS, Android, and fitness apps that track the distance and number of steps past participants have taken, you actually will walk 8-12 miles per day or use 15,000-25,000+ steps per day.
 Typically a light day of walking is followed by a heavy day of walking.
 Unlike walking on a track or treadmill, almost all of the walking overseas is on rough paths, unpaved trails, cobblestone streets and uphill (don't ask me to explain how it seems we never go downhill).

 Due to a typically full schedule each day, we try to fit in as much as possible in the number of sites we see.
 Though you'll never have to run or jog, we frequently walk at a rapid pace to reach our next scheduled site, followed by opportunities to rest and enjoy.